armory/docs/content/en/docs/installation/armory-operator/operator-config.md

 ---
-title: Configure Spinnaker
+title: Configure Spinnaker Using a Manifest
+linkTitle: Config Using Manifest
 weight: 3
 description: >
-  This guide describes the fields in the `SpinnakerService` manifest that the Spinnaker Operator uses to deploy Spinanker or the Armory Operator uses to deploy Armory Enterprise.
+  This guide describes the fields in the `SpinnakerService` manifest that the Spinnaker Operator uses to deploy Spinnaker or the Armory Operator uses to deploy Armory Enterprise.
 ---

 {{< include "armory-operator/os-operator-blurb.md" >}}